The pollinators expert advisory group closed in November 2014.

 The Pollinators Expert Advisory Group was an independent panel of experts, brought together by Defra’s Chief Scientist Professor Ian Boyd, to oversee a range of activities that have contributed to the development of the National Pollinator Strategy (NPS).

 The group reviewed published evidence on the status of pollinators and pollination services and identified gaps in research where appropriate.

 Terms of reference

-The Pollinators Expert Advisory Group will:
+The Pollinators Expert Advisory Group was tasked with:

-- provide challenge and support to the Department’s Chief Scientific Adviser (CSA) by conducting independent quality assurance of the scientific evidence base on the factors affecting the densities and health of wild and managed pollinator populations and the ecosystem services (pollination) they provide
+- providing challenge and support to the Department’s Chief Scientific Adviser (CSA) by conducting independent quality assurance of the scientific evidence base on the factors affecting the densities and health of wild and managed pollinator populations and the ecosystem services (pollination) they provide

 - Professor Charles Godfray, University of Oxford (chair of group)